top of page

 I am looking forward to connecting with you and joining you on your new adventure!

 I prefer in person sessions.
 I am working Mondays - Fridays.
-I see clients in the Sellwood & Tigard offices.
+I see clients in the Sellwood office.
 I see clients over telehealth as well.
-Monday, Wednesday & Friday Sellwood.
-Tuesday & Thurday Tigard.
-I am accepting clients.
+I do not work in our Tigard office.

 alex macdonald